-Adjunct Assistant Professor, School of Integrative Plant Science Plant Biology Section
+Adjunct Associate Professor, School of Integrative Plant Science Plant Biology Section

 Fay-Wei Li is broadly interested in the evolutionary processes at the gene, genome, and microbiome levels that shaped the plant diversity.
 We mostly focus on “seed-free” plants (ferns, lycophytes, and bryophytes), and anything that has a weird biology.
 He is an assistant professor at the Boyce Thompson Institute (BTI).
 View his BTI profile.